Novartis/scar/README.md

 - If you'd like to contribute, please contact Caibin (caibin.sheng@novartis.com) or Antoine (antoine.deweck@novartis.com).
 - Please use the [issues](https://github.com/CaibinSh/scAR/issues) to submit bug reports.

+## License

+This project is licensed under the terms of [License](LICENSE.txt).

 ## Reference

-If you use scAR in your research, please consider citing,
+If you use scAR in your research, please consider citing our [manuscript](https://doi.org/10.1101/2022.01.14.476312),

 ```
 @article {Sheng2022.01.14.476312,